 There will be name badges available for volunteers.
 These allow runners to be able to easily identify volunteers and allows volunteers to be able to easily identify eachother.
 Similarly, runners’ names will be printed on their race numbers.

 Lodging [ TIME SENSITIVE ]:

-We have some communal type space available for volunteers who need it, please review THIS prior to signing up https://www.superiorspringtrailrace.com/volunteer-lodging/ If you need lodging, please sign up ASAP HERE https://forms.gle/zfSDfGkLF8b7By1J8
+We have a couple communal lodging spots left for volunteers who need it, please review THIS prior to signing up https://www.superiorspringtrailrace.com/volunteer-lodging/ If you need lodging, please sign up ASAP/TODAY HERE https://forms.gle/2pPqttQLWzjBhrZX8

-We are doing HATS https://www.superiorspringtrailrace.com/2022-race-hat/ this year instead of t-shirts.
-If you are volunteering at an aid station, hats will have been sent out in the supply bins.
+We are doing BEANIES year https://www.superiorspringtrailrace.com/2023-race-beanie/ .
+If you are volunteering at an aid station, beanies will have been sent out in the supply bins.
 Aid station captains will be getting these out to you, or better yet will delegate the task of getting them out.
 If you could, please make sure you get yours so we do not have to mail it.
 If you are working a volunteer position other than an aid station, you will pick up your hat at the finish area / same location where we sell merchandise – please seek yours out there.